 Hardening your power grid against the spread of outages can be as simple as selecting the right conductor.

-Make sure you select ground conductors designed, tested and built to last.
-An ideal ground conductor reduces the frequency of outages by meeting the engineering demand and remaining ready for action after years of exposure to the elements, including the human element.
+An ideal ground conductor directs the fault current into the ground via the designed path.
+It reduces the frequency of outages and risk of injury by remaining ready for action after years of exposure to the elements.

 Down-pole ground wire like Copperweld® Century 7 x 068 has helped protect areas of the power grid for over 100 years.
 No other component within your power grid has a more profound effect on the longevity of your equipment and your network uptime than your grounding equipment.